gsbingo17/mongodb-to-new/README.md

   - **maxDelayMs**: Maximum delay in milliseconds (default: 5000).
   - **enableBatchSplitting**: Enable batch splitting for contention errors (default: true).
   - **minBatchSize**: Minimum batch size for splitting (default: 10).
+  - **convertInvalidIds**: Automatically convert invalid _id types to string (default: true).
+When enabled, the system will detect errors like "_id must be an objectId, string, long; found int" and automatically convert the problematic _id fields to strings.

 ## Usage